Frechmatz/cl-synthesizer/makedoc/generated/readme.md

 *   environment The synthesizer environment.
 *   :cv-max The frequency control voltage which represents the maximum frequency of the oscillator.
 *   :base-frequency The frequency emitted by the oscillator at a frequency control voltage of 0.
-*   :f-max See vco-base.
+*   :f-max See make-module-base.
-*   :v-peak See vco-base.
+*   :v-peak See make-module-base.
-*   :duty-cycle See vco-base.
+*   :duty-cycle See make-module-base.

 The module has the following inputs:

 *   :cv Frequency control voltage.
 For frequency calculation the absolute value of the control voltage is used.
 The control voltage is clipped at :cv-max.

-For the output sockets of the module see vco-base.
+For the output sockets of the module see make-module-base.

 **Example:**